AUCOHL/Malice/README.md

 Either an app or an AppImage file (depending on your operating system) should appear in your root folder.

 ### macOS Notes
 Please note that a GTK installation is needed on macOS is as well.
-Do not open the Xcode UI as it is just part of a bigger workflow in the Makefile: the binary Xcode produces is not good.
+Do not open the Xcode UI as it is just part of a bigger workflow in the Makefile: the binary Xcode produces is only a bootstrap.

 ## Windows
 Coming soon.